subi3wr3x/SecDevOps/README.md

 #### uuencode-py
 - Encode a uuencoded file using your own personal mapping of chars
 #### Monitor Suite
-- Scripts to Monitor Web/SMTP/Disk/etc for Unix boxes
+- (Bash/PhP) Scripts to Monitor Web/SMTP/Disk/etc for Unix boxes
+#### Tlsdash
+- Python Script to create a simple TLS certificate dashboard.